sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 [<img src="media/stay-stopped-aws-rds-aurora-architecture-and-flow-thumb.png" alt="Relational Database Service Event Bridge events '0153' and '0154' (database started after exceeding 7-day maximum stop time) go to the main Simple Queue Service queue.
 The Amazon Web Services Lambda function stops the RDS instance or the Aurora cluster.
 If the database's status is invalid, the queue message becomes visible again in 9 minutes.
 A final status of 'stopping', 'deleting' or 'deleted' ends retries, as does an error status.
 After 160 tries (24 hours), the message goes to the error (dead letter) SQS queue." height="144" />](media/stay-stopped-aws-rds-aurora-architecture-and-flow.png?raw=true "Architecture diagram and flowchart for Stay Stopped, RDS and Aurora!")

 ### Step Functions Wins!

+The advantages of Step Functions far outweigh the disadvantages.
+If you take the time to understand the _semantics_ of AWS API methods and build appropriate error-handling logic into your state machine &mdash; in other words, if your solution is _correct_ &mdash; a compact, declarative solution with a standard, graphical representation cuts development time, simplifies testing, and reduces maintenance effort.
+Given the complexity of a correct solution, it's doubly important to document and explain your state machine.

+AWS is actively developing the Step Functions service.
+For example, the transition from JSONPath to JSONata significantly increased declarative capabilities.
+It's likely that AWS will address some of the disadvantages I encountered, in the future.

 ## Get Started